Free HR Services from our Employee Relations Experts. Find out more.

 By CCIWA Editor

-In Australia, whether or not parental leave is paid or unpaid depends on your business's policies, contracts, and other entitlements of your staff.
+In Australia, whether or not parental leave is paid or unpaid depends on your business’ policies, contracts and other entitlements of your staff.

 Still, there are mandatory entitlements for unpaid leave available to all eligible employees.

-All Australian employees who have worked for an employer for a continuous 12 month period are entitled to take a set period of unpaid parental leave around a child's birth or adoption.
+All Australian employees who have worked for an employer for a continuous 12-month period are entitled to take a period of unpaid parental leave for a child’s birth or adoption.

 Casuals are also entitled to parental leave if:

-• they are employed on a regular and systemic basis for at least 12 months;
+• they are employed on a regular basis for at least 12 months;

-Eligible working parents are entitled to up to twelve months of unpaid leave per couple.
+Eligible employees are entitled to up to 12 months of unpaid leave.

-Where only one person is taking leave, that person can request a further 12 months unpaid parental leave before the end of the first period of unpaid parental leave
+Where any employee is taking leave, the employee can request a further 12 months unpaid parental leave before the end of the first period of unpaid parental leave.

 The leave can only be taken because of: